Arkansas Water Quality at a Glance

 Health Effects: Linked in scientific studies to certain cancers and other health concerns; EPA regulates several PFAS at very low levels in drinking water

-Current Status: Arkansas water systems are participating in EPA’s UCMR-5 monitoring program through 2025, with reporting continuing through 2026.
-EPA Limits: 4 ppt for PFOA and PFOS individually, plus a hazard index approach for certain additional PFAS compounds
+Current Status: Arkansas water systems participated in EPA’s UCMR-5 monitoring programme through 2025, with reporting and data publication continuing through 2026.
+EPA Limits: 4 ppt for PFOA and PFOS individually, plus a hazard index approach for certain additional PFAS compounds; full compliance required by 2029.
+A certified reverse osmosis or activated carbon filter can remove PFAS at home — see our water filter solutions guide for certified options.

 Agricultural and Industrial Contaminants

-Source: Agricultural runoff, fertilizer and pesticide use, septic systems, and localized industrial activities—risks vary by watershed and aquifer
+Source: Agricultural runoff, fertiliser and pesticide use, septic systems, and localised industrial activities — risks vary by watershed and aquifer

 Health Effects: Varies by contaminant but may include gastrointestinal effects, nitrate risk for infants at high levels, and potential long-term impacts with chronic exposure